lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-19-crypto-protocols.md

 for use in private communications.
 (Public-key encryption is too expensive to be use with long messages.)

-Unfortunately, there is a flaw with this scheme, [pointed out](https://rdcu.be/cWJBL) by Gavin Lowe back in 1996.
+Unfortunately, there is a flaw with this scheme, which Gavin Lowe discovered in 1996 through his [pioneering work](https://rdcu.be/cWJBL) on protocol verification using model checking.
 Suppose that Alice runs the protocol with a *dishonest* agent $C$ ("Charlie").
 In that case, Charlie can initiate a new run of the protocol with some $D$, sending along Alice's first message re-encrypted with $\mathit{Kd}$.
 By interleaving the two runs, Charlie can use Alice to decrypt the second message, thereby completing the run with $D$ while masquerading as $A$: a failure of authentication.
-(Details are in Lowe's paper.)
+(Details of the attack are in Lowe's paper.)
-Lowe also showed how to defeat the attack by a slight chance to the protocol's second message:
+Lowe also showed how to defeat the attack by a slight change to the protocol's second message:

 $$
 \newcommand\Na{\mathit{Na}}